blackberry/NDK-Samples/Gesture/readme.txt

 ========================================================================
 Sample Description:

- The gesture sample is an application that is designed to show you how to handle gestures on the screen.
+ The Gesture sample is an application that is designed to show you how to handle gestures on the screen.

  When you run the application, different behaviors are triggered depending on